NLnetLabs/routinator/source/daemon.rst

           started the service.
 Thus, if you add or change a TAL you must restart Routinator or send it a :ref:`SIGUSR1 <manpage_signals>`.

-By default Routinator will will stay attached to your terminal and log to standard error.
+By default Routinator will stay attached to your terminal and log to standard error.
 You can provide the :option:`--detach` option to run it in the background instead, in which case logging information is written to syslog.
 To learn more about what kind of information is returned and how to influence what is logged and where, refer to the :ref:`Logging <doc_routinator_logging>` section.

 The HTTP Service
 ----------------